jarusll/the-logs/index.md

 My DND character is Aarakocra Druid, once he levels up he'll be able to fly.
 And he already has a power of transforming into any other form.
 I feel like this would be too much power.
 I'll rethink my character's race.

+Here are some of the attributes I want my character to have
+- lives in nature, around trees
+- hungry for knowledge
+- lone wolf
+- 4-5ft tall, nimble
+- lives over 500+ years
+- can transform to any other form

+I'll dedicate a piece to my character

 ### Plan for today

 # 2022-04-19